davekirby/EFFProject/user_guide.md

 ### Other common features {- .unlisted}

-Both classes support writing information while training into a format that can be viewed in TensorBoard, by using the TensorBoardX library (https://tensorboardx.readthedocs.io/en/latest/index.html).
-If an instance of the `tensorboardX.SummaryWriter` is passed to the training method (`fit` or `train`) then at the end of each epoch statistics about the current best/average fitness and size is saved, plus a histogram of the fitness and size of the entire population.
+Both classes support writing information while training into a format that can be viewed in TensorBoard, by using the TensorBoardX library (<https://tensorboardx.readthedocs.io/en/latest/index.html>).
+If an instance of the `tensorboardX.SummaryWriter` is passed to the training method (`fit` or `train`) then at the end of each iteration statistics about the current best/average fitness and size is saved, plus a histogram of the fitness and size of the entire population.
 The hyperparameters for the run are also saved as a text object.
 The user may also use the SummaryWriter to save additional information before or after a run if they wish.

 ## The FuzzyClassifier class for classification {- .unlisted}